This post, Painted Kitchen Cabinets, is part two of the budget-friendly kitchen makeover series.

 The old dark brown stained finish used to show every spec of dust that settled in that tiny groove, and it drove me mad!

 I kept reminding myself to FILL THAT GAP when I got to painting the cabinets.
-I discovered a video on Youtube of a guy doing exactly this and apparently, it is a common complaint amongst women!
+I discovered a video on YouTube of a guy doing exactly this, and apparently, it is a common complaint among women!

 Zinsser’s Bulls Eye 1-2-3 is always my go-to primer.